Blatačko Lake

 Blatačko Lake is a natural lake 21 kilometers to the north-east of Konjic, in Konjic municipality, Bosnia and Herzegovina.
-The lake is a central feature of the natural & cultural-historical ensemble - cultural landscape - designated as National Monument of Bosnia and Herzegovina.
+The lake is a central feature of the naturally, culturally and historically significant landscape designated as a National Monument of Bosnia and Herzegovina.

 Location and description

-The lake is located in close proximity to Blace village (1,215 m) on a karstic plateau of the Bjelašnica mountain, on the very edge of the Rakitnica canyon practically hanging over it at 1,156 meters a.s.l.
-It is of rectangular shape, around 500 m long and 140 m wide.
+The lake is located in close proximity to Blace village (1,215 m) on a karstic plateau of the Bjelašnica mountain, on the very edge of the Rakitnica canyon, practically hanging over it at 1,156 meters a.s.l.
+It is rectangular in shape, around 500 m long and 140 m wide.
 During the summer months it is up to 2 meters deep.

 National monument

-Natural position of the lake itself and surrounding space's rich cultural-historical heritage, with prehistoric grave mounds, medieval necropolises with stećak and nišani tombstones in and around the village of Blace, forming one combined cultural landscape with part of the deep Rakitnica canyon, is designated as a National Monument of Bosnia and Herzegovina.
+The natural position of the lake itself and the surrounding area has rich cultural and historical heritage, with prehistoric grave mounds and medieval necropolises with stećak and nišani tombstones in and around the village of Blace.
+They form one combined cultural landscape with part of the deep Rakitnica canyon, and are designated as a National Monument of Bosnia and Herzegovina.